-Collaborative law is a new approach to resolving family legal problems.
+Collaborative law is a relatively new approach to resolving family legal problems.
 The aim is to deliver an amicable out of court settlement that achieves the best possible outcome for the whole family – and to avoid, or minimise, the damage that can be done by going to court.

 How the collaborative process works